jdmarshall527/ucb/udacity/Capstone/README.md

 After cleaning and preparing the data, I used Amazon Sagemaker's DeepAR to make projections for up to four days out for more than 250 distinct regions.
 To evaluate DeepAR's efficacy, I compared this estimator to two benchmark models: a "persistence" model and a linear regression.
 The persistence model hypothesizes that today's observations are an appropriate estimate for tomorrow's observation.
-And I structured the linear regression such that the expectation of tomorrow's observation is a linear combination of the prior day's value along with a unique binary variable encoding for each unique region.
+For the lunear regression, I structured it such that the expectation of tomorrow's observation is a linear combination of the prior day's value along with a unique binary variable encoding for each unique region.

 **Files**